How You Can Profit From My Devastating Loss

 Things were not looking good.
 Rather than abandon the shares, though, I decided to stick with the investment.
 Cash was a high quality asset, after all, and the firm was in great financial condition.

 Two years passed.
 The stock slowly trended downwards.
 After 30 months I was thoroughly disillusioned.
-I decided to hang on until my 3 year cutoff -- the maximum length of time that I hold a stock no matter how it has performed or what's in development.
+I decided to hang on until my 3 years cut off -- the maximum length of time that I hold a stock no matter how it has performed or what's in development.
 Unfortunately for me, when the 3 year mark hit the stock had eroded by 50% in price and I was left swallowing a massive loss.

 Be the Change You Want to See In Your Portfolio